piotr07da/EventForging/README.md

 #### Event handling

 To subscribe to the event streams, subscriptions must be added.
-All events will be directed to all matching implementations of `IEventHandler<TEvent>`.
+All events will be directed to all matching implementations of `IEventHandler<TEvent>` or to the implementations of `IAllEventsHandler`.
 For more details, please see [Event Handling](#event-handling) section.

 ```csharp